wiredhikari/wiredhikari/README.md

 #### Currently:
 I am a generalist as of now and I usually do remote jobs and kinda prefer them.
-Am not looking for work this summer (2022), but you can contact me on atharvaamritkar@protonmail.com.
+You can contact me on atharvaamritkar@protonmail.com.

 #### Recent Projects: